 Christopher A. Sims, a Nobel laureate in economic science, recently told the annual conference of Central Bankers that increased government spending was required to lift the world’s major economies from stagnation; a Keynesian imperative, unfortunately.
-Some are suggesting bailing out banks and corporations, some suggest spending this money on infrastructure, while others, like Jill Stein, suggest something else altogether.
+Some suggest bailing out banks and corporations; some suggest spending this money on infrastructure, while others, like Jill Stein, suggest something else altogether.
 Who is right?

-Before you get all “huffy-puffy,” let me make it clear that technically the Fed has the ability to buy debt and forgive it or even to buy it and figure out a way to monetize it if they wanted to.
-You have to remember that the Federal Reserve is a private institution; it’s a bank for the banks, and they do (unfortunately) have a lot of power.
-For instance, they have the power to create money out of thin air in an effort to prevent collapses, and they can buy up debt if they want.
-Remember when the Fed bought mortgage-backed securities from the big banks as a way of injecting more cash into the financial system?
+Before you get all “huffy-puffy,” let me make it clear that technically the Fed can buy debt and forgive it or even to buy it and figure out a way to monetize it if they wanted to.
+You must remember that the Federal Reserve is a private institution; it’s a bank for the banks, and they do (unfortunately) have a lot of power.
+For instance, they have the power to create money out of thin air to prevent collapses, and they can buy up debt if they want.
+Remember when the Fed bought mortgage-backed securities from the big banks to inject more cash into the financial system?
 That is just one example.

 But here’s the deal; it’s not the Federal Reserve’s responsibility to deal with government-backed education loans; it’s actually the government’s.
 I know what you’re thinking: “It’s the student’s fault!”
 But is it really?
 Think about this: it was the government that set main-street up to fail, which in turn, made any remaining jobs more competitive, which prompted many to get back into school because the government said it would make them more competitive.
-Meanwhile, the government has been pushing for drastically higher education rates in light of the extremely high ignorance level in this country as compared to other nations – which, ironically enough, is borne out of government-run schools.
-It’s not really the student’s fault at all; they were pushed into it.
+Meanwhile, the government has been pushing for drastically higher education rates in light of this country’s extremely high ignorance level compared to other nations – which, ironically enough, is borne out of government-run schools.
+It’s not the student’s fault; they were pushed into it.

 Regardless, the government probably has the authority to do this – at least with a little congressional help.
 The government actually has a history of bailing certain institutions out for the betterment of the economy.
 This can often happen if the government can see some sort of return in their future – ignoring for a moment that the government somehow turned into a for-profit organization – that can be dealt with later.
-In fact, as a result of GM’s 2009 bankruptcy, the government’s $50 billion investment was converted to a 61 percent equity stake, plus preferred shares and a loan.
+In fact, due to G.M.’s 2009 bankruptcy, the government’s $50 billion investment was converted to a 61 percent equity stake, plus preferred shares and a loan.
 The point is that there is a precedent of intervention.

 Let’s think about who we would want to start businesses in our communities.
-We need to think about who would be interested, ambitious enough, motivated enough, and knowledgeable enough to open a new business and give it a real shot.
+We need to think about who would be interested, ambitious, motivated, and knowledgeable enough to open a new business and give it a real shot.
 The logical answer is probably the educated, right?
 Unfortunately, we cannot really turn to them because we are currently trying to smother them.
 Let’s take a look at this group for a moment.

 There are roughly 43.3 million Americans with student loan debt, owing roughly $1.26 trillion in total.
 The average monthly payment is about $351 a month for debts at or around 25K.
 This number goes up substantially for those with advanced degrees and bigger debt loads.
 Something else that should be noted is that the student loan delinquency rate is about 11.6%.
 This group is having some issues.